by Corinne

 So, build up your technique step by step from a much easier level than you think you can master.

-Good news are, since you already have a knowledge of music, this part of technique building doesn’t have to take so long as it would take for a real beginner.
+The good news is since you already have a knowledge of music, this part of technique building doesn’t have to take so long as it would take for a real beginner.

 So, pick easier pieces.
 Try to figure out what grade level you’re at, then start a level (or more) below.

-I would recommend working with the Celebration Series Perspectives®, repertoire and studies, as well as checking out the RCM requirements for scales and chords for each level, and work with one level at a time.
+I would recommend working with the Royal Conservatory Celebration Series, repertoire and studies, as well as checking out the RCM requirements for scales and chords for each level and working with one level at a time.

-You can also check out my page about great Piano Exercises for Beginners here.
+You can also check out my page about Piano Exercises for Beginners here.

 I know myself, having been taught by brilliant master pianists who never seemed to have had a problem with practicing in their life, and who gave a blank stare when I dared to raise the question about how to practice…